Archibald Campbell, 9th Earl of Argyll: Early life

 Colin Campbell of Glenorchy, one of his father's kinsmen.
 At his parents' insistence he was raised bilingually in English and Gaelic.
-He enrolled at Glasgow University in 1643, and between 1647 and 1649 his father sent him to travel in France and Italy, mainly to protect him from the political upheavals taking place in Scotland at the time.
+He enrolled at Glasgow University in 1643, and between 1647 and 1649, his father sent him to travel in France and Italy, mainly to protect him from the political upheavals taking place in Scotland at the time.
 His father, as one of the most powerful nobles in Scotland, became heavily involved in the politics of the Wars of the Three Kingdoms, emerging as the leader of the Presbyterian Covenanter party and as the de facto head of the Scottish government for much of the period.

 While still on the Continent, young Archibald heard the news of the execution of King Charles I, and wrote to Queen Henrietta Maria assuring her of his loyalty to the Stuart dynasty.
 In the letter he also reiterated his father's loyalty, and defended him against accusations that he had approved of Charles's trial and execution, but added that he would serve the King even against his father, if the latter really meant otherwise than he professed.

-From c.1638 he bore the courtesy title Lord Lorne.

 1650s

 In 1650, after his return to Scotland, Lorne married Mary, the daughter of James Stuart, 4th Earl of Moray: the same year he was appointed to the governing Committee of Estates, his first major position of responsibility.

 When Charles II was invited to Scotland in 1650 in a brief alliance with the Covenanters against the English Parliament, Lorne was made captain of His Majesty's Foot Guards, appointed by the Scottish parliament to attend on the king's person.
 At the time Charles was chafing under the social restraints laid upon him by the Presbyterian clergy, but Lorne obtained favour with him by bringing him people he wished to see.
-Lorne was present with his regiment at the Battle of Dunbar on 3 September 1650, where his regiment was nearly wiped out and where he was supposed to have conducted himself with personal bravery, and at the Battle of Worcester, where Charles was defeated.
+Lorne was present with his regiment at the Battle of Dunbar on 3 September 1650, where his regiment was nearly wiped out.